Lung VQ Scan

 Talk to your doctor if you have any concerns about the need for the test, its risks, how it will be done, or what the results will mean.
 To help you understand the importance of this test, fill out the medical test information form (What is a PDF document?).

 How It Is Done

-You will need to remove any jewellery that might interfere with the scan.
-You may need to take off all or most of your clothes, depending on which area is being examined (you may be allowed to keep on your underwear if it does not interfere with the test).
+You will need to take off any jewellery that might interfere with the scan.
+You may need to take off all or most of your clothes, depending on which area is being examined.
 You will be given a cloth or paper covering to use during the test.

 Afterward, the radioactive gas or mist will clear from your lungs as you breathe.

 The ventilation scan takes about 15 to 30 minutes.